easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

 Refer to page :ref:`basic_usage_help` for more detailed information.

-.. note:: --help/-H spit out the long help info (i.e. including long option names), -h only includes short option names.
+.. note:: ``--help``/``-H`` spit out the long help info (i.e. including long option names), ``-h`` only includes short option names.
-.. tip:: This is the best way to query for certain information, esp. recent features, since this is in sync with the actual EasyBuild version being used!
+.. tip:: This is the best way to query for certain information, esp. recent features, since this is in sync with the actual EasyBuild version being used.

 Overview of known toolchains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For an overview of known toolchains, try ``eb --list-toolchains`` and/or refer to page :ref:`toolchains_table`.
+For an overview of known toolchains, use ``eb --list-toolchains``.

 Toolchains have brief mnemonic names, for example: